 When visiting the rugged coastal stretch along the Italian Riviera known as the Cinque Terre, it can be hard to choose which of the five villages you want to call home.
 From South to North, the “five lands” are Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.
 While each town has its own character, they are all breathtakingly beautiful, and also all equally serviced by the train that runs from La Spezia to Levanto.
 By train, these towns are within a few short minutes of each other as you jet through the cliffs.
 You can quickly hop from town to town (at least when the trains are running on time).
 We spent time in all five villages plus Levanto, but staying in Corniglia made us particularly partial to this town.
 If you’re trying to decide where to stay in the Cinque Terre, read on for the best apartments and hotels in Corniglia plus five undeniable reasons you should stay in Corniglia (pronounced Cornelia).

-If you’re looking for more options, you can also stay in Levanto; though it’s not technically part of The Cinque Terre, it’s on the same train route which makes it easy to pop into any village each morning.
+If you’re looking for another place to stay in the Cinque Terre when availability within the five towns is running low, Levanto is a larger town with more hotels and apartments for rent.
+Though it’s not technically part of the Cinque Terre, it’s on the same train route which makes it easy to pop into any of the five villages.
 Or, you can hike between Levanto and Monterosso (it’s about a 3 hour hike, so maybe not every day).

 Because of the trail closures, we could only trek the portion from Corniglia to Monterosso.
 By staying in Corniglia, we got an earlier start on the hike without having to take the train, and had the first stretch of the path mostly to ourselves.
 It seems that most people start from either Monterosso or Vernazza, so we didn’t pass them until the latter portion of the hike.